-- Requires completion of five Spanish language courses plus a final project
+- Duration: A minimum of five Spanish language courses of nine weeks each, and a final project

 Open all | Close all

 This program helps you become more proficient in spoken and written Spanish, and understand and appreciate Spanish and Latin cultures in a variety of countries.

 Learn grammar, verb tenses and nuances of colloquial and formal Spanish language.
 Understand how to use the correct protocols, practise conversation scenarios, and prepare and deliver presentations.

 After you have completed the required courses, you have the opportunity to learn specialized Spanish vocabulary related to your professional expertise or organization.

 This program is designed for professionals who want to communicate in Spanish fluently and comfortably, and understand Spanish and Latin cultures and customs for work and travel.

 Before applying to this program, we recommend you have a basic command of spoken and written Spanish.
 Conversation courses start at the lower intermediate level.
 Our reading and writing courses require that you have a lower intermediate level of Spanish before you enrol.
 Read an overview of our conversational language course levels to understand what level you’re at, or contact us if you need guidance.

 The UBC Certificate in Practical and Business Spanish is a part-time program consisting of a minimum of five courses and a final project.

 Expect to spend 2-3 hours on your course per week, including time spent in class sessions, and completing homework and course materials.